Isaac-Hawks/Jellyfin/jellyfin/README.md

 ```

-After you have docker installed, you have to start the container:
+After you have docker installed, you have to start the container in the jellyfin directory:
 ``` sudo docker-compose up -d ```
 Note: If this is your first time doing this, docker will need to download the jellyfin image.